KelvenH/CarbSum/README.md

 ---
   ### Design Principles (Supports User Stories & Problem Statement);
   * Design a website / app which provides quick and easy calculations of food carbohydrates (used as an input to determine insulin needs).
-  * Clear categorisations (with sub-categories where needed)
+  * Clear categorisations (with additional 'tags' for quick identification)
-  * Clear identification and ability to select 'size' (e.g. by weight, portion, volume)
+  * Ability to adjust 'size' of portion (e.g. weight, portion, volume)
-  * Distinction of preparation type; for example, roast potato vs. mashed potato
+  * Distinction of preparation type; for example, roast potato vs. mashed potato (to be managed via 'tags')
+  * Enable 'quick' use i.e. access core functions without need to sign-in
+  * Further 'personalised' options available after sign-in
+  * Minimal use of images and animations to enhance screen loading times
+  * Allow user to build a menu of multiple items and save for future use
+  * Allow users to create their own entries and edit existing entries (including previously saved menus)
+  * Add an alarm feature - used to support reminder where later bolus is also required

  ------